 For a very readable introduction to non-linear systems and chaotic behavior, see the book "Chaos" by James Gleick.

-The figure on the above right was modified from the landmark article by Lenton, et al. (2008) "Tipping elements in the Earth's climate system
+The figure on the above right was modified from the landmark article by Lenton, et al. (2008) "Tipping elements in the Earth's climate system."
+Table I in this article has a good summary of tipping elements with estimated temperature thresholds and time scales.

-in the short term (prior to the first tipping point transition) are summarized in a number of recent news reports, e.g., Meterologists See Future of Increasingly Extreme Weather Events (2006) and Research Meteologists See More Severe Storms Ahead.
+Detailed predictions of an increase in extreme events in the short term (prior to the first tipping point transition) are summarized in a number of recent news reports, e.g., Meterologists See Future of Increasingly Extreme Weather Events (2006) and Research Meteologists See More Severe Storms Ahead.
 The Culprit -- Global Warming (2009).
 The online newspaper Science Daily is an excellent source for reviews of scientific articles on this and any other subject.

 The theory above is increasingly being supported by recent measurements.
 For example, there has been an observed rise in the destructiveness of tropical cyclones (what we call hurricanes when they happen in the Atlantic) over the past 30 years.
 And we all know that many all-time weather records of all kinds have been broken during the last decade.